h2oai/h2o-3/h2o-docs/src/product/automl.rst

    3. **training + leaderboard**: The ``training_frame`` is split into training (70%) and validation (30%) sets and the leaderboard frame stays as-is.
    4. **training + validation + leaderboard**: Leave all frames as-is.

+In the `future <https://0xdata.atlassian.net/browse/PUBDEV-5071>`__, the ``leaderboard_frame`` will be truly optional, as the leaderboard will be created using cross-validation metrics instead (unless the ``leaderboard_frame`` is excplicitly specified by the user).
+However, for now, the holdout leaderboard frame must exist for scoring/ranking purposes.

 Code Examples
 ~~~~~~~~~~~~~